-The Kidde Wet Chemical Fire Discharge System provides fire protection for commercial kitchen applications such as appliances and ventilation.
+The Kidde Wet Chemical Fire Discharge System offers fire protection for commercial kitchen applications, including appliances and ventilation systems.

 The system uses a liquid chemical called Aqueous Potassium Carbonate (APC) as its agent.
 APC, a solution of potassium carbonate in water, suppresses fires through a process of: